telerik/blazor-docs/components/pdfviewer/events.md

 The `ZoomChanged` event fires when the user clicks on the zoom in/out buttons, or selects a new zoom level from the ComboBox.

-The event handler receives the new zoom level as an argument of type `double`.
+The event handler receives the new zoom level as an argument of type `decimal`.
 To apply the new zoom level, set it as a new `Zoom` parameter value.
 Not setting it will effectively cancel the event.

 ## Example